-The Young Innovation Leaders Fellowship (formerly known as The HELP Fellowship) is a platform created by Hutzpa Centre for Innovation and Development -- a social enterprise aimed at promoting innovation across sectors in Africa.
+The Young Innovation Leaders Fellowship is a platform created by Hutzpa Innovations -- a social enterprise aimed at promoting innovation in communities around the world.

 to create a platform to groom excellent leaders.

 To achieve this, we set out to identify “the seeds of excellence” – young individuals who have demonstrated outstanding performances in their endeavors.
 Our platform is designed to inspire them on how to get to more without settling for less.
-Furthermore, we help in “the buildup of excellence”.
 The Y.I.L Fellows have access to life-long mentorship and resources for growth.
-While, the government has a more active role in creating “the platforms of excellence”, we position ourselves to inspire that.
 Our goal in the Y.I.L Fellowship is to create a system to scale up excellence.

 To create the largest platform for innovation leadership in the world.